 - Subd.
 2. Municipality to specify.
 The municipality shall specify in its application for designation the types of tax reductions it seeks to be made available in the zone and the percentage rates and other appropriate limitations on the reductions. - Subd.
 5. Border city areas.
 The commissioner shall approve tax reductions authorized by subdivision 1 within a border city zone only after the governing body of a city designated as an enterprise zone has designated an area or areas, each consisting of at least 100 acres, of the city not in excess of 400 acres in which the tax reductions may be provided. - Subd.
-6a.
+6b.
 Additional border city allocations.
-In addition to tax reductions authorized in section 469.169, subdivisions 7 and 8, the commissioner may allocate \$2,000,000 for tax reductions pursuant to subdivision 9 to enterprise zones designated under section 469.168, subdivision 4, paragraph (c), except for zones located in cities of the first class.
-This money shall be allocated among the zones on a per capita basis.
+In addition to tax reduction authorized under section 469.169, subdivisions 7 and 8, and under subdivision 6a, the commissioner may allocate \$1,000,000 for tax reductions as provided in this section to enterprise zones designated under section 469.168, subdivision 4, paragraph (c), except for zones located in cities of the first class.
+The money shall be allocated among the zones on a per capita basis.
 Limits on the maximum allocation to a zone imposed by section 469.169, subdivision 7, do not apply to allocations made under this subdivision.
-Tax reductions authorized by this subdivision may not be allocated to any property which is: